1. How do I connect to the terminals?

 that the planar already reproduces.
 The OWII, on the other hand, is very flat

-very easy to integrate.
-Because of this I would personally select the Hiquphon
+dispersion make it very easy to integrate.
+Because of this I would personally

-over a planar tweeter in an effort to build a balanced and integrated
+select the Hiquphon over a planar tweeter in an effort to build a balanced and

 My final test